 - The IRS rejects your tax return or claims that you have already filed an unfiled claim

-- A notice from the Secretary of State Office that your official business address or that owner or manager names have been changed
+- A notice from the Secretary of State saying that your business address or that owner or manager’s names changed

 How does identity theft affect businesses?

-Business identity cloning can be devastating to a company, especially a small business with few reserves.
-The IRS reported in 2016 that the 4,000 reported business identity theft cases garnered a combined $268 million in costs.
-Beyond the initial cash loss, small business identity theft can also sink your credit score.
-It can upset supply chain payments and schedules, and get you in trouble with the IRS and state tax organizations.
+Business identity cloning can be devastating to a company, especially a small business.
+The IRS reported in 2016 that there were 4,000 reported business identity theft cases.
+These cases guaranteed a combined $268 million in costs.
+Beyond initial cash loss, small business identity theft can sink your credit score.
+It can upset supply chain payments and schedules.
+And it can get you in trouble with the IRS and state tax organizations.

-In the worst cases, you might lose all credibility with current and potential customers.
+Worst case, you might lose all credibility with current and potential customers.
 When thieves steal customer information by impersonating your website or e-mails, it’s hard to regain trust.
-Business commercial identity theft can also result in personal identity theft for yourself and employees.
+Business identity theft can result in personal identity theft.